scaffold-eth/se-2-docs/docs/extensions/extensions.md

 - Quick addition of new features, pages, contracts, or components
 - Compatibility with Scaffold-ETH 2 core updates and improvements

-Extensions just hold the "extra" code you need for your example (such as a specific smart contract or UI component) that are automatically integrated with the latest version of Scaffold-ETH 2 when initializing a new project via npx.
+Extensions are compact packages containing specific code (such as a smart contract or UI component) that automatically integrate with the latest version of Scaffold-ETH 2 when initializing a new project via npx.
+They are starting points for your project, not finished products.

 ## Using Extensions